There is a version of AI fatigue that nobody writes about.

 What does not work

-- AI-free deliberate practice blocks.
 A set number of hours per week where clinical logic and compliance-relevant code are written without AI assistance.
 The goal is not productivity โ it is maintaining access to the expertise that makes the AI-assisted work trustworthy.
+Treat it like continuing medical education: mandatory, scheduled, not optional.

-- Clinical context conversations.
 Regular structured conversations with clinical stakeholders โ not for requirements gathering, but for building the healthcare intuition that AI cannot provide and that makes engineers better at evaluating AI-generated clinical logic.
+Even one hour per month with a clinician who will honestly review your assumptions is valuable beyond its time cost.

-- Explicit compliance triage.
-Rather than carrying the HIPAA-AI question as a background process, make it explicit: have a team-level framework for what requires human review, what requires compliance sign-off, and what can be AI-assisted.
-Removes the cognitive load of re-triaging the same questions.
+Rather than carrying the HIPAA-AI question as a background cognitive process, make it explicit: have a team-level framework for what requires human review, what requires compliance sign-off, and what can be AI-assisted.
+Removes the cognitive load of re-triaging the same questions every time, and creates organizational memory that outlives any individual engineer.

-- Protected no-AI review days.
 One day per sprint where code review is done without AI assistance.
 Not as a quality measure โ as a skill maintenance measure.
 The goal is the same as continuing medical education for clinicians: maintaining currency with the domain.
+Make it structural and recurring, not "when you have time."

 The Organizational Responsibility